 Sharon Barrett-Legg, FD Couns, DipCouns, Cert HSC (Open), MBACP

 My main training has been in Brief Therapy within the NHS within this role I actively use CBT and coping mechanisms in range of areas such as Trauma, PTSD, OCD, anxiety, stress and depression.
 I am also Cruse bereavement trained and have worked with a local children's hospice as a volunteer.
 Having spent many years working in the commercial sector at a senior level it has given me a unique insight into the anxiety and stress that such roles can create and I am well placed to support those in such roles.

 The number of counselling sessions are very much driven by the client and your needs, initially 6 sessions are offered but this may need to be extended or reduced as required, all dependant on your individual needs.
 Feel free to call me for a no obligation chat if you wish to explore further.

 I aim to support you in dealing with the issues that work life balance can bring with such roles.
 Allowing you to be more effective, understanding the triggers which cause your issues and the methods with which to deal with them on a daily basis.
 I am able to travel to offices or have sessions via Skype/telephone counselling.
 I work within the ethical framework as laid out by the BACP of which I am a registered member.

 Training, qualifications & experience

-Open University Foundation Degree in Counselling, CPCAB DipCouns, Cert HSC (open), Registered member of BACP.
+Open University Foundation Degree in Counselling, CPCAB DipCouns, Cert HSC (open), Registered member of BACP and an Accredited Member of the NCS.
 I am also Cruse bereavement trained and have worked with people to support them in their grieving process.
+Diplomas in CBT and Mindfulness.

 As part of my qualifications I was in placement in the Primary Care Counselling and Psychological unit within Kent, working with brief therapy supporting clients with anxiety, depression, stress, bereavement and traumatic events.